New Jewish Theatre

 An Award-Winning Program of the J!

-Winner of FIVE St. Louis Theatre Circle Awards for 2012!
+TEN St. Louis Theatre Circle Awards Nominations for 2013!

 Year after year, the New Jewish Theatre continues its tradition of presenting professional theatre at the highest level of artistic excellence, producing shows that examine universal themes and issues, filtered through the lens of the Jewish experience.
 Each production provides entertaining and often provocative subject matter featuring theatre professionals from the St. Louis area and elsewhere.